 David says living in Anchorage is a weird combination of familiar…..and not.

 I say – EXACTLY!
 And we’re not even talking about mountains and moose.
 But that too.
 I snapped this picture at the recycling center yesterday, because….mountains.
-I didn’t give much time to framing the picture.
 It’s not particularly good, but I captured it because of the mountains.
 The thing is, I hate going to the recycling center.
 It’s a sorting chore that exasperates my brain and I put it off for as long as I can stand the clutter of cardboard and bottles and milk jugs and paper accumulating in the little outside room that leads to our fire escape.
 When the piles start falling into the walkway it’s time to go.
 Preferably that happens on a clear sky – not (literally) freezing cold – day.

-We returned to Anchorage 13 months later – in January 2016 we moved to an apartment building downtown.
-The building’s commercial zoning means I’m back to watching the weather for the most pleasant days to sort paper, cardboard, bottles and milk jugs into great blue dumpsters at the recycling center.
+When we returned to Anchorage 13 months later, we moved to an apartment building downtown.
+The commercial zoning means I’m back to watching the weather for the most pleasant days to sort paper, cardboard, bottles and milk jugs into great blue dumpsters at the recycling center.
 With mountains in the background.

-I made a couple additional stops after recycling yesterday and then swung by our downtown elementary school to get Ethan at the 3:30 bell.
-But a couple minutes before students were to run out the back door and flood the school yard where I stood waiting, an announcement came over the intercom: Parents – we are releasing all students out the front door.
+I made a couple stops after the recycling project yesterday and then swung by our downtown elementary school to get Ethan at the 3:30 bell.
+A couple minutes before students would come running out the back door to flood the school yard where I stood waiting, an announcement over the intercom: Parents – we are releasing all students out the front door.
 There is a big bull moose inside the fence, on school grounds.
 The message repeated several times as parents abandoned routine and moved to meet their kids at the front of the building.
 When the bell rang, Ethan came out the front door, green backpack slung over his shoulder and a wide smile across his face.
 There was a buzz of excitement as kids and parents exchanged knowledge of the moose.
-Many of us walked to the side of the building where we quickly spotted this great big guy ambling along inside the fenced perimeter of the schoolyard, munching grass and snacking on trees.
+Many of us walked to the side of the building to see this guy ambling along the fenced perimeter of the schoolyard, munching grass and snacking on trees.
 School staff diligently kept people out of the schoolyard on all sides as the huge moose took his time wandering about completely unperturbed by the all the people watching and waiting.
 Within the half hour students and parents had mostly cleared the area and the moose found the exit and nonchalantly turned up the hill.
 We continued to watch as he took his time crossing busy L Street while drivers stopped and waited.
 From there he continued his grazing walk through the neighborhood.
 We went home.

 In the commonness of our daily living, there is a magnificent, beautiful call to look up.
 To look further.
 And to breathe in the wonder.